What is Production Volume Variance?

 Advantages

 The main focus remains on the overhead costs per unit basis and not on the total cost of production.
-Since many of the production costs tend to be fixed, such higher values drive the higher value of profits.
+Since many production costs tend to be fixed, such higher values drive the higher value of profits.

 Conclusion